Art Decade

 "Art Decade" is an instrumental by English singer-songwriter David Bowie, released on his 1977 album Low.

-The song is named for a street Bowie had encountered in West Berlin, whose name was a pun on the art deco style.
-In fact, the song itself is, like the rest of the songs on the b-side of Low, a portrait piece of a certain location, in this case, West Berlin.
+The song is named for a street that Bowie had encountered in West Berlin, the name of which was a pun on the art deco style.
+In fact, the song itself, like the rest of the songs on the b-side of Low, is a portrait of West Berlin.
 Recounting his impressions, Bowie later called West Berlin "a city cut off from its world, art and culture, dying with no hope of retribution."
 As a result, the song is slow and attempts a melancholy, depressing sound.